| Oracle9i Supplied PL/SQL Packages and Types Reference Release 2 (9.2) Part Number A96612-01 |

 declare c number; d number; n_tab dbms_sql.Number_Table; d_tab1 dbms_sql.Date_Table; v_tab dbms_sql.Varchar2_Table; d_tab2 dbms_sql.Date_Table; indx number := 10; begin c := dbms_sql.open_cursor; dbms_sql.parse(c, 'select * from multi_tab order by 1', dbms_sql); dbms_sql.define_array(c, 1, n_tab, 5, indx); dbms_sql.define_array(c, 2, d_tab1, 5, indx); dbms_sql.define_array(c, 3, v_tab, 5, indx); dbms_sql.define_array(c, 4, d_tab2, 5, indx); d := dbms_sql.execute(c); loop d := dbms_sql.fetch_rows(c); dbms_sql.column_value(c, 1, n_tab); dbms_sql.column_value(c, 2, d_tab1); dbms_sql.column_value(c, 3, v_tab); dbms_sql.column_value(c, 4, d_tab2); exit when d != 5; end loop; dbms_sql.close_cursor(c); /*

 The four tables can be used for anything.
-One usage might be to use BIND_ARRAY
+One usage might be to use BIND_ARRAY to move the rows to another table by using a query such as 'INSERT into SOME_T values (:a, :b, :c, :d);

 */ exception when others then if dbms_sql.is_open(c) then dbms_sql.close_cursor(c); end if; raise; end; /

-This can be used as a substitute to the SQL*Plus DESCRIBE
+This can be used as a substitute to the SQL*Plus DESCRIBE call by using a SELECT * query on the table that you want to describe.

 declare c number; d number; col_cnt integer; f boolean; rec_tab dbms_sql.desc_tab; col_num number; procedure print_rec(rec in dbms_sql.desc_rec) is begin dbms_output.new_line; dbms_output.put_line('col_type = ' || rec.col_type); dbms_output.put_line('col_maxlen = ' || rec.col_max_len); dbms_output.put_line('col_name = ' || rec.col_name); dbms_output.put_line('col_name_len = ' || rec.col_name_len); dbms_output.put_line('col_schema_name = ' || rec.col_schema_name); dbms_output.put_line('col_schema_name_len = ' || rec.col_schema_name_len); dbms_output.put_line('col_precision = ' || rec.col_precision); dbms_output.put_line('col_scale = ' || rec.col_scale); dbms_output.put('col_null_ok = '); if (rec.col_null_ok) then dbms_output.put_line('true'); else dbms_output.put_line('false'); end if; end; begin c := dbms_sql.open_cursor; dbms_sql.parse(c, 'select * from scott.bonus', dbms_sql); d := dbms_sql.execute(c); dbms_sql.describe_columns(c, col_cnt, rec_tab); /* * Following loop could simply be for j in 1..col_cnt loop. * Here we are simply illustrating some of the PL/SQL table * features. */ col_num := rec_tab.first; if (col_num is not null) then loop print_rec(rec_tab(col_num)); col_num := rec_tab.next(col_num); exit when (col_num is null); end loop; end if; dbms_sql.close_cursor(c); end; /

-statements can return values of expressions.
+The RETURNING clause was added to DML statements in Oracle 8.0.3.
+With this clause, INSERT, UPDATE, and DELETE statements can return values of expressions.
 These values are returned in bind variables.

-is used to bind these outbinds if a single row is inserted, updated, or deleted.
-If multiple rows are inserted, updated, or deleted, then DBMS_SQL
+DBMS_SQL.BIND_VARIABLE is used to bind these outbinds if a single row is inserted, updated, or deleted.
+If multiple rows are inserted, updated, or deleted, then DBMS_SQL.BIND_ARRAY is used.
+DBMS_SQL.VARIABLE_VALUE must be called to get the values in these bind variables.

 Note: This is similar to |